-For many small and midsize businesses, the idea of autonomous testing often seems a daunting, expensive, and complex endeavor, only for large enterprises.
+For many small and midsize businesses, the idea of AI-powered testing often seems a daunting, expensive, and complex endeavor, only for large enterprises.

 Quite understandable, given that software testing usually consumes between 15% and 25% of a project’s budget, with the average cost around 23%.
 In contrast, SMBs typically allocate 3% to 6% of their revenue to IT budgets.

 Yet, software testing has evolved — the technology is now more accessible and beneficial for companies of all sizes.
-AI-powered testing tools have scalable solutions that can be tailored to the specific needs and budgets of smaller organizations.
+AI-powered testing tools for small teams have scalable solutions that can be tailored to the specific needs and budgets of smaller organizations.

 An average mid-sized e-commerce startup can integrate AI into its development workflow to automate repetitive test cases and predict potential points of failure.
 The company can reduce testing time by 40% and decrease post-release bugs by 30+%.